Kicksecure/security-misc/README.md

 #### umask

-Default `umask` is set to `027` for files created by non-root users such as user `user`.
+The default `umask` is set to `027` for files created by non-root users, such as the account `user`.

 This is done using the PAM module `pam_mkhomedir.so umask=027`.

-This means files created by non-root users cannot be read by other non-root users by default.
-While Permission Lockdown already protects the `/home` folder, this protects other folders such as `/tmp`.
+This configuration ensures that files created by non-root users cannot be read by other non-root users by default.
+While Permission Lockdown already protects the `/home` folder, this setting extends protection to other folders such as `/tmp`.

 `group` read permissions are not removed.
 This is unnecessary due to Debian's use of User Private Groups (UPGs).
 See also: https://wiki.debian.org/UserPrivateGroups

-Default `umask` is unchanged for root because then configuration files created in `/etc` by the system administrator would be unreadable by "others" and break applications.
+The default `umask` is unchanged for root because configuration files created in `/etc` by the system administrator would otherwise be unreadable by "others," potentially breaking applications.
 Examples include `/etc/firefox-esr` and `/etc/thunderbird`.
-The `umask` is also set to 022 via `sudoers` configuration, so that files created as root are world-readable even when using commands such as `sudo vi /etc/file` or `sudo -i; touch /etc/file`.
+Additionally, the `umask` is set to `022` via `sudoers` configuration, ensuring that files created as root are world-readable, even when using commands such as `sudo vi /etc/file` or `sudo -i; touch /etc/file`.

-`umask` is set to 022 rather than 027 when using `sudo`, so that commands such as `sudo vi /etc/configfile` and `sudo -i; touch /etc/file`
+When using `sudo`, the `umask` is set to `022` rather than `027` to ensure compatibility with commands such as `sudo vi /etc/configfile` and `sudo -i; touch /etc/file`.

 See: